appellation/site/src/content/blog/2024/12/discord-markdown-part-1.md

-This lack of specification is by design since the original creator of Markdown, John Gruber, claimed he couldn't possibly cover everyone's use-case with a strong specification.[^1] Indeed, Gruber had some beef with the original implementation of CommonMark for naming the project "Standard Markdown" and he required them to omit "Markdown" from their project name entirely.[^2] We'll never know for certain if Gruber was right since we're now plagued with a
+This lack of specification is by design since the original creator of Markdown, John Gruber, claimed he couldn't possibly cover everyone's use-case with a single specification.[^1] Indeed, Gruber had some beef with the original implementation of CommonMark for naming the project "Standard Markdown" and he required them to omit "Markdown" from their project name entirely.[^2] We'll never know for certain if Gruber was right since we're now plagued with a